termslang/termslang/README.md

 ## Philisophy behind TERMS language
 The idea of TERMS language is to provide possibility to write EVM code in a human readable language, subset of [legal English] (https://en.wikipedia.org/wiki/Legal_English).
-It does not try to follow a particular programming concept paradigm and compiles directly into EVM instructions.
+It does not try to follow a particular programming concept or paradigm and compiles directly into EVM instructions.

 ## Contract structure